Human Rights in the Supply Chain

 Our Commitment to Human Rights

-We want to do business with those who share our culture for conducting business in a legally compliant and ethical manner.
-Consistent with this commitment, we want to do business with those who share in our culture, values, and ethical business practices.
+We want to do business with those who share our commitment to conducting business in a legally compliant and ethical manner.
+Consistent with this commitment, we want to do business with those who share our ethical culture and values.

 At Dover, we work to ensure we do not experience instances of human rights violations in our supply chain, including those related to modern slavery, which is a term used to describe human rights issues such as forced labor, bonded labor, the worst forms of child labor, human trafficking, and slavery-like practices.